danmayer/rails_flaky_spec_examples/README.md

 # Interesting Seeds

 These can be helpful in terms of examples and understanding what is happening...
 Technically if absolutely everything goes right, the flaky spec suite could pass...
+While working to fix a bug, you can use your local seed to ensure the spec you are trying to fix keeps failing.

 * `bundle exec rspec --seed 23455 spec/models/` -> a passing run